Welcome to my website!

 She was named to the Order of Canada in 2016, and invested to the Order in May 2018, and received the City of Vancouver Civic Merit Award in November 2018.
 Libby was appointed to the board of governors of Vancouver Community College and serves as Vice Chair.
 She is also a board member and Vice Chair of the Portland Hotel Community Services Society (PHS).

 Libby was first elected as the Member of Parliament for Vancouver East in 1997.
 She was re-elected in November 2000, June 2004, January 2006, October 2008, and most recently in May 2011.
 Libby was also the Official Opposition Spokesperson for Health and the Vice-Chair of the Standing Committee on Health from May 2011 until January 2015.
 She was Deputy Leader of the federal NDP from 2007-2015.
 Libby also served as the NDP House Leader from 2003 to March 2011.
 After serving 6 terms, and 18 years, as the Member of Parliament for Vancouver East, Libby did not run in the 2015 general federal election.

-Libby was co-Chair of the HIV/AID Tuberculosis Caucus, an all-party parliamentary caucus which involves parliamentarians in national and international efforts to stop the spread of HIV/AIDS and tuberculosis and improve the lives of those living with these diseases.
-She has been engaged in global parliamentary efforts around health and HIV/AIDS, serving as the Chair of Inter-Parliamentary Union’s Advisory Group on HIV/AIDS and Maternal and Child Health.
+As a Parliamentarian, Libby was Co-Chair of the HIV/AIDS Tuberculosis Caucus, an all-party parliamentary caucus which involved parliamentarians in national and international efforts to stop the spread of HIV/AIDS and tuberculosis and improve the lives of those living with these diseases.
+She was a key player in global parliamentary efforts around health and HIV/AIDS, serving as the Chair of Inter-Parliamentary Union’s (IPU), Advisory Group on HIV/AIDS and Maternal and Child Health.

 Born in 1953 in England, Libby came to Canada in 1968.
-She moved to Vancouver in 1969 and has one son, Lief Eriksen.
-She lives with her partner Kim Elliott.
+She moved to Vancouver in 1969 and had one son, Lief Eriksen.
+She lives with her partner, Kim Elliott.